tmissao/databricks-spark-monitoring/ReadMe.md

 ## Before Beginning
 ---

-The `Spark Libraries` used in this project was built through [mspnp spark-monitoring repository](https://databricks.com/), so if you want rebuild them there is no problem, just place the jars under the [libs folder](./artifacts//libs/) and if necessary correct their names in the terraform variable `spark_libs_names` locate at [variables.tf file](./src/variables.tf).
-This was the command used to build them:
+The `Spark Libraries` used in this project was built through [mspnp spark-monitoring repository](https://databricks.com/), so if you want rebuild them there is no problem, just place the jars under the [libs folder](./artifacts/libs/) and if necessary correct their names in the terraform variable `spark_libs_names` located at [variables.tf file](./src/variables.tf).
+This is the command used to build them:

 ```bash
 git clone https://github.com/mspnp/spark-monitoring